A Sustainable NonProfit Housing Developer with a Vocational Education Program

 Environmental Sensitivity– While the prevalence of 80,000+ new chemicals in our environment since 1945 is “normal” There is a significant proportion (up to 25%) of the population who have to avoid them as much as possible to stay healthy and productive.
 This vulnerability is genetic, so modifying environment is mandatory.
 There is an acute, humanitarian need to provide housing for a segment of this growing population, as they are physically unable to stay healthy in conventionally built housing.
 Many can end up living in their cars and becoming environmental refugees.

-Sensory Overwhelm– For the neurodivergent population, there is often also a neurological imperative to limit sounds, smells, lighting and certain tactile materials in order to protect equilibrium.
+Neurodivergence– For the neurodivergent population, people on the spectrum that includes autism and ADHD, there is often also a neurological imperative to limit sounds, smells, lighting and certain tactile materials in order to protect equilibrium.
+Did you know that Autism and ADHD are connected to Chemical Intolerance?

 Highly Sensitive Person (HSP)– In addition to controlling exposure to physical, environmental stressors, HSPs need to also modulate sensory and emotional input and need to avoid exposure to stress and violence in media in order to regulate equilibrium, but can enjoy extreme subtleties in music, food, art and nature.

 The Neurodivergent population and HSPs are disproportionately represented in the population of environmentally ill people.
+It’s a co-morbidities cluster.
+Are you Sensitive?
 Learn More.